-(sub account in the Additional accounts a NGS Accumulation account with member i investment choice ) Voluntary accounts Member Additional (Voluntary) account Productivity account Rollovers Any additional voluntary contributions you make.
-Up to your normal retirement age, contributions paid to this account are generally: • 3% of your salary (if paid into your NGS account) plus • the mandated Superannuation Guarantee rate (currently 10%) of any allowances or bonuses.
+(sub account in the NGS Accumulation account with member investment choice8)

+Voluntary accounts Member Additional (Voluntary) account Productivity account Rollovers Any additional voluntary contributions you make.
+Up to your normal retirement age, contributions paid to this account are generally: Any rollovers in.
+3% of your salary (if paid into your NGS account) plus the mandated Superannuation Guarantee rate (currently 10.5%) of any allowances or bonuses.
 After your normal retirement age, your employer will contribute at the mandated Superannuation Guarantee rate.
-Any rollovers in.